platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 The `settings.platformsh.php` file contains glue code that configures Drupal based on the information available in Platform.sh's environment variables.
 That includes the database credentials as well as Redis caching, file system paths, etc.

-[The file itself](https://github.com/platformsh-templates/drupal9/blob/master/web/sites/default/settings.platformsh.php) is a bit long, but reasonably self-explanatory.
+The file itself is a bit long, but reasonably self-explanatory.

+{{< github repo="platformsh-templates/drupal9" file="web/sites/default/settings.platformsh.php" lang="php" >}}

 If you add additional services to your application, such as Solr, Elasticsearch, or RabbitMQ, you would add configuration for those services to the `settings.platformsh.php` file as well.